vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

   of current weather websites
 - ![Webcam websites](images/camera.svg) Shows a list of webcam websites

+Any images in the browser can be saved to the device by long-tapping the image.
+A menu appears to confirm the download.

 ## ![Settings](images/cog.svg) Settings

 The settings page shows two tabs.